The Global English style guide: a review

 - You can put an adverb in many locations, however.

-A conjunctive adverb helps to show a reader the logical connection with the previous sentence.
-Therefore, put a conjunctive adverb at the start of a sentence.
+Because a conjunctive adverb helps to show a reader the logical connection between 2 sentences, put a conjunctive adverb at the start of a sentence.

 - Set up the system.